veena-v-g/Epidemic-Ledger/README.md

 ### Introduction/Use Case

 https://medium.com/@vghorakavi/using-blockchain-to-track-infectious-diseases-ad29b2a20b64 --> This is defunct.
-Live @ epidemicledger.info on May 12 2019
+Live @ epidemicledger.info on June 9 2019.
+Not fully functional.